A few weeks ago a dear friend told me a story that he’d heard told by Robert McNamara,

 When I first heard this story it made me pause, and then remember events that were part of a distant history.
 I’d forgotten about the powerful legacy that Johnson had left – with the Voting Rights Act, The War on Poverty, Medicare and Medicaid and other initiatives – because I had lost respect for him over his involvement in the Vietnam War.
 LBJ was a forceful leader and his Secretary of Defense, Robert McNamara (who had first been appointed by Kennedy) was brilliant, but despite their positive accomplishments they had both rightly suffered a great loss of reputation and regard because of their responsibility for the Vietnam War.
 This story allowed me to see both men in a different light.
 It also reminded me not to assess others – of whatever rank in life – too quickly.
 We are all complex, plus-and-minus beings, and we need to see the common humanity in all of us – whether we drive cars or have great political power.

-Edith Wharton wrote something that adds to this story for me:“There are two ways of spreading light: to be the candle or the mirror that reflects it.”
+Edith Wharton wrote something that adds to this story for me,

 This time, Lyndon Johnson, with his willingness to see another person clearly and to take action to begin righting a great wrong, was the candle and Robert McNamara, in telling the story, was the mirror.
 I’m glad to have heard this story now – when we really need both ways of spreading light.